Skip To Main Content

 Supplier Diversity

-Our supplier diversity program seeks to foster a more inclusive supply chain, by partnering with leading diversity organizations and councils, participating in corporate social responsibility efforts, and engaging diverse suppliers in our procurement efforts as part of AIG's Corporate Marketplace commitment.
+Our supplier diversity program seeks to foster a more inclusive supply chain by partnering with diverse organizations and councils, participating in corporate citizenship and engaging diverse suppliers in our procurement efforts.

 Through the inclusion and utilization of suppliers that reflect the market, clients, and communities we serve, AIG has access to the widest possible selection of diverse suppliers, innovative solutions and alternatives that support our journey to build a best-in-class supplier diversity program.

-Diverse-owned businesses are defined as U.S.-based, for-profit enterprises that are at least 51% owned, operated, and controlled by one, or more, of the following groups:
+Diverse-owned businesses are U.S.-based, for-profit enterprises that are at least 51% owned, operated, and controlled by one, or more, of the following groups:

 • Disability-Owned Business Enterprise (DOBE)

-• Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+)
+• Lesbian, Gay, Bisexual, Transgender and Queer (LGBTBE)

 • Minority-Owned Business Enterprise (MBE)